 4. Dawson Springs History.

 The town of Dawson took its name from the family that purchased the 250-acre tract of land in 1869.
 The discovery of natural springs in the area in 1881 and 1893 led to the substantial growth of the village and lent the name Dawson Springs to the small town.
 As the reputation of the springs and their beneficial minerals spread, Dawson Springs became a flourishing resort town.
-People came from all parts of the world to partake of the (Submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)
+People came from all parts of the world to partake of the mineral waters (Submitted on November 27, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)